MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/quality-management-for-warehouses-processes.md

 ## Enable quality management for warehouse processes

-Before you can use this feature, it must be made available on your system.
+Before you can use this feature, it must be enabled on your system.
 Administrators can use the [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) settings to check the feature status and enable it if needed.
 Here, the feature is listed as:

 - **Module** - XXXX
 - **Feature name** - XXXX